mozilla/inv-tool/inv-tool.rst

             [ vlan=:db ]

     network
-        The 'network' directive can be used to search for objects that have IP addresses within a network.
+        The ``network`` directive can be used to search for objects that have IP addresses within a network.

         ``Example``::